Harry Kaskey

 Harry Hubert Kaskey (September 15, 1901 – August 21, 1992) was an American speed skater who competed in the 1924 Winter Olympics.
+Along with several other tournaments.

 He was born in Chicago and died in Sarasota, Florida.

-In 1924 he finished seventh in the 1500 metres event, twelfth in the 500 metres competition, and 13th in the 10000 metres contest.
+In the 1924 Winter Olympics held in Chamonix, France. he finished seventh in the Speed Skating 1500 metres event, twelfth in the Speed Skating 500 metres competition, and 13th in the Speed Skating 10000 metres contest.
+After the 1924 Winter Olympics, He was banned from Amateur Competition, but was reinstated in 1925.
+But never competed afterwards until making a brief comeback in 1932.